 Important Unemployment Tax Questions for Employers

-If you have employees, you have to pay unemployment taxes.
-If you're a new business owner or have just hired your first round of employees, you might not know how unemployment taxes work.
-The following answers can help you with the most common questions about these taxes:
+If you have employees, you must pay unemployment taxes to give employees unemployment benefits.
+It's one of several employment taxes all employers must pay.
+The following answers can help you with the most common questions about these taxes.

 What are Unemployment Taxes?